 Award Eligibility

-- Chapter must have been in good standing with the University (academic and conduct) and its respective governing council during both Spring 2025 and Fall 2025 semesters.
+- The chapter must have been in good standing with the University and its respective governing council during both Spring 2025 and Fall 2025 semesters.

-- Chapter must have been a registered and active student organization at Michigan Technological University.
+- The chapter must have been a registered and active student organization at Michigan Technological University.

 Award Criteria